 Science and policy must work together to achieve a sustainable future for humanity.

-Prior to joining IIASA, Ms. Martin worked at the UN Environment World Conservation Monitoring Centre (UNEP-WCMC) in Cambridge as a Programme Officer.
-There, she supported an FAO Project on Areas Beyond National Jurisdiction and lead the development of marine digital products, streamlining marine and coastal data to track progress towards global biodiversity targets.
+Prior to joining IIASA, Martin worked at the United Nations Environment Programme World Conservation Monitoring Centre (UNEP-WCMC) in Cambridge as a Program Officer.
+There, she supported a Food and Agriculture Organization of the United Nations (FAO) Project on Areas Beyond National Jurisdiction and lead the development of marine data products, streamlining marine and coastal data to track progress towards global biodiversity targets.
 Previously, she worked on coral reef biodiversity with the University of Tokyo, conducting research on bottlenose dolphin bioacoustics in Lisbon.
-She has also been involved in various interdisciplinary research projects including ''Jellywatch'', aiming at predicting jellyfish blooming cycles in the Mediterranean Basin, and a project on ant phylogeny with the Okinawa Institute of Science and Technology.
+She has also been involved in various interdisciplinary research projects including ''Jellywatch'', aimed at predicting jellyfish blooming cycles in the Mediterranean Basin.

 Ms. Martin holds a BSc in Environmental Science and an MSc in Marine Environmental Management from the University of York.
 She further undertook an MSc in Ecosystem Services at the University of Edinburgh.
 She is fluent in English, German and French.

 Martin, J.G.C., Scolobig, A., Linnerooth-Bayer, J., Liu, W. , & Balsiger, J. (2021).
 Catalyzing Innovation: Governance Enablers of Nature-Based Solutions.
 Sustainability 13 (4), e1971.
 10.3390/su13041971.